WebSVG/voronoi/README.md

 * Second issue, the cut is very sharp and breaks the bezier shape of the cells

 ### the nicer way
+Note : the higher the number of samples per seed, the more the cells will allign the shape's path

 <img src="./media/shape_inside_cells.png" width=600>

 Before explaining how this works, let's inspect that the voronoi cells are natually alligned along the custom path we provided as input